ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Culling issue on Final Haunt for P2's screen when near force-fields

 ## Credits
+* DonutStopGaming for major contributions to chunks and other address discoveries
 * Includes `True Black Shadow` by TheHatedGravity
 * Includes `Rouge over YellowAndroidShadow` by Shadowth117
 * SinglePlayer Widescreen Hack by LimblessVector